act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 The `label` element, if there is any, together with its context, describe the purpose of the associated form field element.

-**Note:** Context in this case could be e.g. headings, fieldsets and legends, text that is located close by etc.
+**Note:** In this case, context can be created by headings, fieldsets and legends, text that is near the control, etc.

 **Note**: Labels do not need to be lengthy.
 A word, or even a single character, may suffice.

 ### Expectation 2

-The [accessible name](#accessible-name), if there is any, together with it's context, describe the purpose of the associated form field element.
+The [accessible name](#accessible-name), if there is any, together with its context, describe the purpose of the associated form field element.

-**Note:** Context in this case could be e.g. headings, fieldsets and legends, text that is located close by etc.
+**Note:** In this case, context can be created by headings, fieldsets and legends, text that is near the control, etc.

 **Note**: Labels do not need to be lengthy.
 A word, or even a single character, may suffice.